hanmd82/gogists/doc/chapter13-testing.md

 - To be a valid unit test, the name of this function must begin with the word `Test`
 - Use the `t.Errorf()` function to mark a test as failed and log a descriptive message about the failure
 - Table-Driven Tests: define test cases in a slice of anonymous structs
+- `net/http/httptest` package contains the `httptest.ResponseRecorder` type, which is an implementation of `http.ResponseWriter` which records the response status code, headers and body instead of actually writing them to a HTTP connection
+- To unit test HTTP handlers, create a new `httptest.ResponseRecorder` object, pass it to the handler function, and then examine it again after the handler returns